About Library Village Maniguh

 Beautiful Home stays in Library village Maniguh

-Book Temple( Reading spots)
+Book Temple( Reading spots)-Where stories are worshipped

 Technology and Facilities